 The Board Liaison is elected by the NARST membership.
-The President-elect appoints a Board member (except the graduate student representative) to serve as the Co-Board Liaison during the last year of the Board Liaison's tenure on the Board.
+The President-elect appoints a Board member (except the Graduate Student Coordinator) to serve as the Co-Board Liaison during the last year of the Board Liaison's tenure on the Board.
 The Co-Board Liaison succeeds to the Board Liaison position upon the Board Liaison's retirement from the Board.
 The NARST President-elect, in consultation with the Board liaison of the Awards Committee, also appoints other members.
 One member will serve as Chair and another will serve as a Co-chair of each of the three Awards Selection Sub-Committees.
-Awards Selection Sub-Committees, who will serve as co-chair, will be appointed every year.
+Awards Selection Sub-Committees Chairs and Co-chairs, similar to Strand Coordinators, will serve two-year terms with a year of overlap.
+Thus one new member for each Awards Selection Sub-Committee, who will serve as co-chair, will be appointed every year.